 Do they have breadth of skill, meaning can they pretty much only do one genre?
 If a photographer can demonstrate quality across many genres, they are likely better problem solvers, and most photographers will tell you problem solving is a necessary skill in photography.

-For example, can they do actor headshots just as good as they can do business headshots?
+For example, can they do headshots for acting just as good as they can do professional headshots for corporate use?
 What about other photo shoots, like portraits or lifestyle shoots?
 The more skill they demonstrate, the more they can bring to the table for the type of shoot you need.

 So, a bad photographer can limit the results you want.
-Do not just settle for a headshot photographer that is nearby when you are not fully happy with how their work appears to you.
+Do not just settle for a headshots photographer near me in search results when you are not fully happy with how their work appears to you.
 Be prepared to go farther.
 Remember, the importance of a headshot is much more than people think.

 Bad lighting will make for a bad headshot.
 So, make sure you work with a photographer that can use studio lighting, natural lighting, or a combination of both.
 You might also want to decide what type of lighting you prefer.
 Much of this depends on your goal and how you might want to use your headshot.